brynhayder/brynhayder.github.io/index.md

 ![Hayder Elesedy](/images/web_pic.jpeg){:style="width: 200px; overflow: hidden; float: right; padding-left: 20px"}

 I am an AI Researcher and Engineer.

 My interests include reasoning, theoretical aspects of statistical machine learning, LLMs, deep learning, reinforcement learning and applications of machine learning to science.

+If it helps, you can pronounce my first name as "hi-der" and my surname as "el ess-edy".

+### Background
 During 2023-2024 I worked as a Senior Machine Learning Researcher at Samsung researching LLM safety and differentially private, federated estimation.

 I was a DPhil student in machine learning at Oxford, supervised by